 that can't breathe, drowning in a world of air.

-A torn palm tree frond caught up in love's gale
+A tattered palm-frond caught up in love's gale

 surfing upon cascading waves of hope,

-I defy the tides of chance and elope.
+I defy the odds of chance and elope.

-and yet, my liquid bridge is doomed to fail.
+but my impulsive plan is doomed to fail.

 A tide of lies drains this waterless place